itjraymond/intuit-demo/README.md

 #### purpose: show case programming skills.

 ## Requirements
 * Use Spring boot 1.x with Java 8.
+(Will be using spring boot 1.5.19).

 #### Story
 Implement a web application using spring boot which will expose an POST endpoint consuming a JSON payload.